-Some drama for your mama: smashed avacado/seared tuna tartare with wonton chipsFood & Wine, What's New?
+Some drama for your mama: smashed avacado/seared tuna tartare with wonton chipsFood & Wine, Wine & Spirits in The News?

 This little mouth watering monolith looks like a lot of time and effort but is really easy to make and if you are too lazy to fry the wonton chips you can improvise with any crispy bit that will act as an edible shovel.
 The avacado on top is coarsely mashed with some garlic flavored oil, S&P, and minced red bell pepper, with a squirt of fresh lime juice and the tuna is lightly oiled and seared on a hot grill then diced and tossed with a soy based dressing.
 The whole thing is formed in a ringmold.
 A great, cheap version is the 1 lb plastic tubs from the deli used for potato salad with the bottom cut off, its just the right size.
 We washed this down with a nice dry rosé.
 Dry rosé is like the ketchup of fine wine, it goes with everything.